scramjetorg/transform-hub/packages/runner/README.md

 # `@scramjet/runner` <!-- omit in toc -->

-This package is part of [Scramjet Transform Hub](https://www.npmjs.org/package/@scramjet/sth).
-The package executes the Sequences and provides control mechanisms to them.
+This package executes the Sequences and provides control mechanisms to them.

 ## Docs